75lb/array-tools/README.md

 There are four ways to use it.

-1) As a standard library, passing the input array on each invocation:
+1) As a standard library, passing the input array on each method invocation:

 ```js
 > var remainder = a.without([ 1, 2, 3, 4, 5 ], 1)